Losing Weight In A Body Positive Way – Can It Be Done?

 Regardless of your goal – whether it be weight loss, weight gain, or anything else – it is a million times harder to achieve when it comes from a negative mental place or a place of hatred.

 You have 1 body.
 You will only ever have 1 body.
-It is capable of incredible things.
-It has probably already done some incredible things.
+It is capable of incredible things and it has probably already done some incredible things.
 It deserves love, care, and respect.

 So whatever your goal, it needs to be something you’re doing because you appreciate your body and are doing it out of care for it.
 There’s not much out there which is more toxic than acting out of shame, guilt, or self-loathing.